SteeltownRiot/DSA/DSA-8410 Data Mining & Info Retrieval/Module 1 - Intro to DMIR/Resources/water-consumption-in-a-median-size-city_readme.txt

 Variable: UL
 Explanation: cubic meters of consumption in January 2016

-The rest of the variables are labelled in the following manner f.1_XXX_XX.
-You can ignore the first fourth letters (f.1_) because it is an error of the conversion, Im sorry.
-The first three X referes to the month (ENE means Enero, January in Spanish, Feb means Febrero, February in Spanish and so on).
+The rest of the variables are labeled in the following manner f.1_XXX_XX.
+You can ignore the first fourth letters (f.1_) because it is an error of the conversion.
+I'm sorry.
+The first three X refers to the month (ENE means Enero, January in Spanish, Feb means Febrero, February in Spanish and so on).